The major pool of all prospect imported to Revenue Grid at one place

 CSV - Refer to this article on how to upload prospects from a CSV file.

-Next step to be taken within the Sequence for this Lead/Contact.
-Click here to see the full list of types of steps
+Click here to see the complete list of types of Action required.

 Mass and single prospect actions¶

 In the more options icon, whether you selected several prospect or clicked on the icon on a single prospect, you can perform these actions.

 Add - Engage the prospect into another sequence.

 Reschedule - Set new time for the next coming step.